🔼The name Ephrathah: Summary

-The name Ephrathah probably comes from the root-verb פרה (para), meaning to be fruitful or to bear fruit:
+The name Ephrathah probably comes from the verb פרה (para), meaning to be fruitful or to bear fruit:

-But our name also has a striking resemblance to the Hebrew roots אפר ('pr):
+But our name also has a striking resemblance to the root אפר ('pr):

 The name Ephrathah appears to mean Fruitful, but just like Bethlehem that means either House Of Bread or House Of War, the name Ephrathah has a strong connotation of Worthlessness.
 For a meaning of the name Ephrathah, Jones' Dictionary of Old Testament Proper Names reads Fruitful and NOBSE Study Bible Name List has Fruitfulness.
 BDB Theological Dictionary doesn't interpret this name.